apace100/origins-docs/docs/types/power_types/modify_damage_taken.md

 }
 ```

-This example will make the entity that has the power take 3 additional hearts of damage if the attacker is holding an item with either the Curse of Binding, or Curse of Vanishing enchantments.
+This example will make the entity that has the power take 2 and a half additional hearts of damage if the attacker is holding an item with either the Curse of Binding, or Curse of Vanishing enchantments.
 <br>

 ```json